nix-community/lanzaboote/docs/QUICK_START.md

 At least on some ASUS boards and others, you may also need to set the `OS Type` to "Windows UEFI Mode" in the Secure Boot settings, so that Secure Boot does get enabled.

-These instructions are specific to Thinkpads and may need to be adapted on other systems.
+These instructions are specific to ThinkPads and may need to be adapted on other systems.

 ### Entering Secure Boot Setup Mode